Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The Caller begins by sending the INDUCTION handshake, which contains the following (significant) fields:

-- Version: must always be 4
+- Version: MUST always be 4
 - Encryption Field: 0
 - Extension Field: 2
 - Handshake Type: INDUCTION